 Silver Star has considerable terrain — about 3,200 total acres, making it the largest ski area on this list by quite a bit.
 While it might be a little hard to get to for US-based travelers, once you are there you should find reliable skiing, excellent terrain, and not many crowds.

-When factoring in the conversion, a full-day adult lift ticket at Silver Star is just $73 USD.
+When factoring in the current CAD to USD conversion, a full-day adult lift ticket at Silver Star comes in just under $80.
 A great price for access to so much excellent mountain skiing.

 Loveland is a high resort — the base is at 10,800 feet (yes, the base) and the top of the ski area is nearly a 14-er at just over 13,000 feet.
 That means good things for the snow and the length of the season.
 If you are subject to altitude sickness, though, you may want to have some medication along at Loveland.

 With 1,800 acres of skiing, Loveland will give you the quintessential Rockies experience.
 Perhaps the best part is that if you are travelling from Denver, as most Colorado skiers are, Loveland is the first major ski area that you hit on I-70.
 You get to Loveland well before you get to the Vail or even Copper area, making it a relatively short drive.
 Figure 75 to 100 minutes from Denver, depending on the mountain traffic.

-The price is right — $79 a day, which is the highest on this list but downright inexpensive for Colorado.
+The price is right — $75 a day (before peak season), which is the highest on this list but downright inexpensive for Colorado.
 Further discounts can be had if you buy online.
 You can really get some fun and challenging turns in at Loveland, and at half the price of Vail.